COTTACHAIN/COTTA/README.md

 What is COTTACHAIN?

 COTTACHAIN is a decentralized reputation system built on Solana, fostering trust and transparency across Web3 and Web2 platforms.
-It assigns portable, verifiable reputation scores based on on-chain activities—transactions, governance, or dApp interactions—seamlessly usable in DeFi, NFTs, DAOs, e-commerce, and social media.
-Powered by the COTTA token, COTTACHAIN ensures user-controlled, fraud-resistant trust through audited smart contracts.
+It assigns portable, verifiable reputation scores based on on-chain activities transactions, governance, or dApp interactions seamlessly usable in DeFi, NFTs, DAOs, e-commerce, and social media.
+Powered by the COTTA token, COTTACHAIN ensures user controlled, fraud resistant trust through audited smart contracts.

 Why is COTTACHAIN Useful?